chrishasz/spgo/README.md

     * Download all subfolders automatically by using command `>SPGo: Populate workspace`

-## Security
+## Security and Authentication Support
 Credentials are stored in VSCode memory only.
 SPGo will only ask you for credentials the first time you sync with SharePoint each session.
+SPGo currently supports the following authentication modes:
+* Digest (Office365)
+* NTLM (most on-premise installations)
+* NTLM + wwwAuth
+A note for on-premise environments: If your Web Application does not implement one of the above authentication mechanisms, you can still use SPGo by extending your SharePoint Web Aplication to an additional zone that does implement a supported authentication mechanism.

 ## Configuration and Getting Started
 To get started using SPGo, press `Ctrl+Shift+p` (Windows) `Cmd+Shift+p` (Mac) or open the Command Pallet and type `>SPGo: Configure workspace` to bring up the SPGo Configuration Wizard.
 Upon successful configuration, a new file will be created in the root of your project folder called `spgo.json`.
 From there, all files and folders created under the `src` folder in your local workspace will be deployed to their corresponding site-relative path your SharePoint site upon save.